dabolichin/dabolichin.github.io/src/pages/index.md

 As a Directory of Engineering at Kilo Health I have:

-- Leaded the Engineering Guilds (Backend, Frontend, Mobile, QA, Infra, IT & Admin) and core teams around them.
+- Led the Engineering Guilds (Backend, Frontend, Mobile, QA, Infra, IT & Admin) and core teams around them.
 - Optimized the hiring process for Engineering
 - Built and rolled-out the Engineering performance management framework
 - Improved the communication processes across the Engineering teams
+- Rolled out engineering metrics
 - Improved and scaled the Observability and Monitoring across multiple Kilo Health products
 - Developed the concept and organized the [Developer Experience meetup event](https://www.meetup.com/developer-experience-vilnius/)
 - Managed costs for shared Engineering services and tools
 - Introduced the FinOps practices
-- Leaded the process of improving the office infrastructure
+- Led the process of improving the office infrastructure

 ### [TransferGo](https://www.transfergo.com/)